JeetNavi/Java-RDBMS/README.md

 The join condition x=z is assigned to the RA number 3; the join condition is between ABC and D.

 Note that in CQ: Q(w,x,y,z) :- A(w), B(x), C(y), D(z), w=x, x=z.
 There is no join condition between AB and C, so this ends up being a cartesian product.

+### Explanation of optimisation

+I apply any and all selection conditions on individual relational atoms before applying any joins, so we filter as early as possible.
+This is correct because the output tuples will not change if we perform individual selection conditions at different times in the plan.
+This is better because selections are essentially free wheras joins are expensive.
+So the intermediate inputs to joins are smaller when we apply selection conditions at the beginning.

+If there are multiple selection conditions on an individual relation, this is one-by-one rather than a large conjunction (sigma cascade).
+The reason why this is correct is because selection is cascadable and commutative.
+This is better as we are applying each outer seleciton on a fewer set of input tuples as we apply more inner selections.